Creative New Zealand Michael King Writer's Fellowship 2021

 Can it be achieved?
 We look for the following indicators:

-- The writer has the experience and artistic ability to deliver the project.
+- The artist has sufficient experience to deliver a major project across the time period.

-Does it deliver to the purpose of the fellowship?
+Does it deliver to Creative New Zealand outcomes and the purposes of the fund?
 We look for the following indicators:

-- A project that strongly aligns with the strategic outcome that high-quality New Zealand art is developed.
+- The project delivers to the Strategic Outcome – High-quality New Zealand art is developed.

 - The writer’s publication record and national reputation is significant.